 The HAWC instrument has two main observing configurations: Total Intensity Imaging and Imaging Polarization.
 The instrument also has two standard observing modes for imaging: the Nod Match Chop (NMC) mode combines traditional chopping with nodding and On the Fly Mapping (OTFMAP) mode keeps the secondary mirror fixed as the telescope primary is scanned across the source.
-The NMC observing mode is used for polarization observations; this mode includes chopping and nodding cycles in multiple half wave plate (HWP) positions.
+For polarization observations, the NMC observing mode is mostly used; this mode includes chopping and nodding cycles in multiple half wave plate (HWP) positions.

 The standard NMC mode is a subset of the standard two-position chopping with nodding mode (C2N).
-NMC consistis of several steps, listed below and illustrated in Figure 7-5.
+NMC consists of several steps, listed below and illustrated in Figure 7-5.